 Best Muscular Endurance Exercises to Try

-Squats are one of the best exercises to build muscle strength, which is essential for kicking ass when it comes to cardio.
-With right form you can burn fat, boost your metabolism, and build total-body strength without any equipment at all.
+Squats are one of the best muscular endurance exercises to build strength, which is essential for kicking ass when it comes to cardio or athletic performance.
+With the right form, you can burn fat, boost your metabolism, and build total-body strength without any equipment at all.

 To do a squat: